How Tight Should Soccer Cleats Be?

 If you have been wearing your soccer cleats consistently for about a week or two and they are still really tight, they don’t feel like they’ve gone through the break-in period, you start to feel pain, and/or you begin to produce blisters, then those are some signs that your cleats are too tight.

-What to do if your Soccer Cleats do not Fit?
+What to do if your Soccer Cleats do not fit?

 How to Choose the Right Soccer Cleats?

-The best way to prevent getting cleats that are a half size smaller or a larger than your normal size is to choose soccer cleats correctly by using the following tips:
+The best way to prevent getting cleats that are a half size smaller or a size larger than your normal size is to choose soccer cleats correctly by using the following tips:

 • Know your shoe size and foot type